 - Click Configure and select a production network in which the proxy appliance will be created.
+Select IPv4 or IPv6 or use both.
 Specify an IP address for the proxy appliance in the production network and settings of the DNS server to be used.
 You can choose to automatically obtain an IP address for the backup proxy and DNS server settings or set them manually.

-- By default, VMs in the virtual lab work in the isolated environment and do not have access to the Internet.
-If you want to let VMs in the virtual lab access the Internet, select the Allow proxy appliance to act as internet proxy for virtual machines in this lab check box.
+- By default, VMs in the virtual lab work in the isolated environment and do not have access to internet.
+If you want to let VMs in the virtual lab access the internet, select the Allow proxy appliance to act as internet proxy for virtual machines in this lab check box.
 In the Port field, specify a port for HTTP traffic.
 By default, port 8080 is used.
-In the Production proxy field, you can optionally specify an IP address or a fully qualified domain name of an Internet-facing proxy server that VMs must use to access the Internet.
+In the Production proxy field, you can optionally specify an IP address or a fully qualified domain name of an internet-facing proxy server that VMs must use to access internet.

 - On every VM that you plan to start in the virtual lab, adjust proxy settings in the internet options.
 To do this, on the VM open Internet Options > Connections > LAN Settings > Proxy server and specify an IP address of the proxy appliance on the isolated network and port number.